PHOENIX – You can hear the pride in Lori Milus’s voice when she talks about her son, Jared Olsen.

 On Friday, April 28th, 2006, at about 9:30 p.m., Jared and a couple of friends were at home near 37th Avenue and Northern in Phoenix.

-Phoenix Police Sgt.
-Darren Burch said they were playing video games "when they heard some pounding at the door.
+Phoenix Police Sergeant Darren Burch says they were playing video games “when they heard some pounding at the door.”

 The boys scattered in different directions.

 “Jared and his friend Anthony Herrera were both shot,” Burch said.
 “Unfortunately Jared died as a result of his injuries.”

 “(Jared) had fallen down and hid behind a door,” Milus said.
 “They say he died instantly.”

 Milus says Jared was the type of guy who was never shy about showing affection for his family.

 “(He) still loved to give his dad and his mom a hug and tell them that he loved them and not hesitate to do that in front of his friends.”

 Milus said that Jared loved to stay busy.

 “He was very, very involved in skateboarding, to the point where he actually was looking at some sponsorships,” Milus said.
 “He was very, very much into archery with his grandfather.
 He won a number of archery contests.”